multitel-ai/urban-sound-classification-and-comparison/README.md

 ![Results](img/results.png)

 The code should work on both CPU and GPU.
 If you want to train everything on CPU, remove `gpus=1` in the corresponding model_*.py file.

 The scripts used for the comparison are the test_model_*.sh file.
 To run one test, just execute the following command :

 ~~~bash
 sh test_model_MODELNAME.sh
 ~~~

+WARNING : CNN10TL and TALNETv3 require the pretrained models on Audioset befor running them.

 Training results are stored in the data folder:
 ~~~bash